-The ultimate goal is a “new normal” in which no student drops out because they don’t have $500 or $1,000 dollars on hand to bridge an unanticipated financial need.
+The ultimate goal of the lab was to support colleges and universities across the U.S. in creating a “new normal” in which no student drops out because they don’t have $500 or $1,000 dollars on hand to bridge an unanticipated financial need.

-The two-year lab builds on nationwide research and several strategic partnerships with higher education focused organizations like NASPA (Student Affairs Administrators in Higher Education), NASFAA (National Association of Student Financial Aid Administrators), Single Stop, and Scholarship America.
+The lab built on nationwide research and several strategic partnerships with higher education focused organizations like NASPA (Student Affairs Administrators in Higher Education), NASFAA (National Association of Student Financial Aid Administrators), Single Stop, and Scholarship America.